BennyWang4000/Accounting/README.md

 ##### Done in 2020/07/30
 - date picker dialog is showed with correct date
 - SelectedDate in repository is work correctly with companion object
+- changes the fragment when user changes the date

 ##### To do
 - banner view pager